shufo/lambda-query/lambda_function/README.md

 zip -r lambda_function.zip  *
 ```

-- then upload `lambda_function` to your AWS lambda
+- then upload `lambda_function.zip` to your AWS lambda